-Most students enrolled have a primary eligibility of cognitive disability, physical disability, specific learning disability, health disability, developmental delay, autism, traumatic brain injury, or multiple disability.
-The program is designed to prepare students and their families for life after school, and thereby devotes a significant portion of time to community and supervised work and recreational activities that equip each person to better understand their gifts and needs after graduation.
+Most students enrolled have a primary eligibility of cognitive disability, physical disability, specific learning disability, health disability, developmental delay, autism, traumatic brain injury, or multiple disabilities.
+The program is designed to prepare students and their families for life after school, and thereby devotes a portion of time to community and supervised work experiences and recreational activities that equip each person to better understand their gifts and needs after graduation.

 Our summer session is an extension of the regular school year that provides needed continuity for our students.
 It runs full days, five days per week, for six weeks.
 Related services are delivered as they were during the regular school year.

 It is the Standard of Elim Christian Services to admit children and adults to agency services regardless of race, color, national and ethnic origin, to all the rights, privileges, programs, and activities generally accorded or made available to agency service recipients.
 Elim Christian Services does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered policies.
 Read Full Disclosure.